dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0801.md

 There are clearly a lot of them, an infinite number, in fact, as indicated by the ellipsis「· · · ,」which can be read「and so on.」This set is called the set of「natural numbers」presumably because someone thought that negative and fractional numbers were somehow unnatural.

-Consider now the set of all「real numbers,」commonly given the symbol ℝ .
-6 This set includes all the elements of ℕ but also many more numbers.
+Consider now the set of all「real numbers,」commonly given the symbol ℝ. [6] This set includes all the elements of ℕ but also many more numbers.
 It includes negative numbers, fractions, and irrational numbers (numbers such as π that cannot be represented using fractions).
 Clearly ℝ is a bigger set than ℕ .
 But how much bigger?

 First, we need to be clear on what we mean by the size of an infinite set.
 In Cantor's notion of the sizes of infinite sets, two infinite sets A and B are said to have the same size if we can define a one-to-one correspondence between the elements of the sets.
 A one-to-one correspondence means that for every element of A , we can assign a unique element of B to be its partner.
 For example, consider the set ℕ and another set = {−1, −2, −3, · · · }.
 We can establish a one-to-one correspondence as follows: